 - Exploring the responses of family, co-workers, and friends to a dying person.

-- Analyzing the psychological and philosophical foundations for dying found in the predominant literature and media of the day.
+- Analyzing, comparing, and contrasting the psychological and philosophical foundations for dying found in the predominant literature and media of the past and present.

 - Examining the interrelationship between the process of living and dying.

 - Analyzing public policies and practices related to issues of dying.

 - Comparing and contrasting healthy and unhealthy grieving.

 - Focusing on issues of dying and grieving specific to cases of suicide.